 Okay, So Brain Training Made You Creative …

 By now, you’ve got a wealth of procedures, games and activities you can use to make your mind a machine of perpetual ideas.
+And you’ve done it all without playing any time-wasting brain games.

 Rest assured, the powerful effects of exercises like these don’t stop here.
 These creativity drills infuse with everything else you do throughout the day.
 You will notice constant creative energy as new ideas show up left, right and center.